salim7/xkb-4-proggers/README.md

 ## Setup
  * Requirements: (Ubuntu?)
 Linux
  * Download or clone the repository: `git clone git@github.com:salim7/xkb-4-proggers.git`
- * Ensure your current keyboard layout shall be the base
+ * Ensure your current keyboard layout shall be the base (you can also enter it manually in the next step)
  * Run install script: `./install.sh`, continue
  * Go to Gnome Settings, Text Input and add the new layout to your input source.
 You may want to make it the default one.
  * Enjoy!